OptimalDesignLab/PETSc2.jl/docs/src/constants.md

 ```@meta
 CurrentModule = PETSc
 ```

-This page lists the Petcs constants and enums available in the Julia wrappers.
+Many PETSc constants and enums are available in the Julia wrappers.
+The full list can be found in `src/petsc_constants.jl`.
 See the PETSc documentation for their meaning.
+A few of the most important constants are listed here.
+Not all of the constants are exported from the `PETSc` module, to avoid cluttering the users namespace.

 ```@autodocs